 Intimacy & Relationship Consulting~ Spiritual Support ~ Visionary Entrepreneur

 I’m not usually one to co-op pop culture phrases.
-I was taking a performing arts class at Naropa University and the professor, Lorenzo Gonzalez, started calling me 50 Shades of Jade.
+I was taking a performing arts class at Naropa University in Boulder, CO.
+The professor, Lorenzo Gonzalez, started calling me 50 Shades of Jade.
 He also taught me to babble, but that’s another story.

 When I started redesigning my internet presence, it just made sense to consolidate my websites into one, the phrase stuck, and here we are…